 Gould Library staff continue our commitment to support the teaching and research needs of the Carleton community.
 Information on remote access to library resources and services will be updated regularly on the Remote Resources and Guidance for Library Users page and this FAQ.
 Please do not hesitate to contact us if you need additional assistance.

 What is a bibliographic management tool and why do I want it?

 Bibliographic management tools are tools that help you organize, manage, and cite the sources that you've found during your research.
 They can be great for so many things:

-This guide gives details about three different tools:
+This guide gives details about two different tools:

-- EndNote: EndNote is software that you install on your computer.
+EndNote: EndNote is software that you install on your computer.
 It is also installed on all Carleton lab computers.
 We have a site license, which allows you to have the software for free, and you can take it with you after you graduate, though you won't be able to get upgrades after graduation unless you pay for them.
 Your documents are saved on your computer.
-EndNote is the most robust bibliographic management system.

 Zotero: Zotero is a plug in that you can install on your browser, or you can install a standalone software.
 We have a site license that offers you unlimited storage.